It is a pathological condition of the nails that represents a malformation of the nails.

 Causes of onychodystrophy

-This ischemic damage occurs as a result of reduced blood flow and oxygen supply to the region.
+This ischemic damage occurs due to reduced blood flow and oxygen supply to the region.

 In cases of onychodystrophy, this could be due to reduced blood flow to the fingertip region resulting in nail deformity throughout the formation of the fetus.